Wall-Go/WallGoMatrix/examples/README.md

 - `qcd.m` gives the matrix elements for ManySinglets and SingletStandardModel_Z2
 - `xsm.m` gives the matrix elements for SingletStandardModel_Z2 beyond the QCD sector
-- `yukawa.m` gives the matrix elements for the Yukawa Model
+- `yukawa.m` gives the matrix elements for the Yukawa Model The WallGo repository contains copies of these example files.

 On top of these, we provide several additional example model files that illustrate various features of WallGoMatrix: